eslint/eslint/docs/rules/no-nested-ternary.md

+# no-nested-ternary

-# disallow nested ternary expressions (no-nested-ternary)
+Disallows nested ternary expressions.

 Nesting ternary expressions can make code more difficult to understand.